 Reward every success

 A very important element to achieving goals and keeping the process going is to have a reward for each.
 This may be anything from simply taking a day's outing with the family to an overseas trip!

-The formula is - Set Goals + Write them down + Attract the Right People = Successful Business.
+The formula is - Set SMART Goals + Write them down + Attract the Right People = Successful Business and Life.

 Focus and take action.
 Get enthused.
 Keep pushing on.
 Never stop.

 As time goes on you may want to change your goals … that's no problem, but don't leave out any of the steps.